 RECENTLY CURATED FORUMS

-As Editor of The Immanent Frame, Mona Oraby curates thematic forums and forums on new books in the study of religion, secularism, and the public sphere.
+As editor of The Immanent Frame, Mona Oraby curates thematic forums and forums on new books in the study of secularism, religion, and the public sphere.
 Forums feature original, invited essays from scholars across the humanities and social sciences, and advance debates that traverse disciplinary boundaries.